vygr/ChrysaLisp/docs/intro/intro.md

 Unzip the snapshot.zip file with your favorite Zip application.
 With 7Zip just right click on the snapshot.zip file and choose 'Extract Here'.

-Download and install the SDL frameworks from: https://www.libsdl.org/download-2.0.php
+Download and install the SDL/SDL_mixer frameworks from: https://www.libsdl.org/download-2.0.php

 Get the development versions for both frameworks and unzip them somewhere.
 Copy the .dll files from the lib folders into your ChrysaLisp folder.

 SDL2.dll
+SDL2_mixer.dll
 zlib1.dll

 ## Building the platform bootstrap